Suggestion: Watch the 5 minutes video tutorial before reading this article

 Da Nang Condo Prices

-While beach houses and luxury villas can sell for as much as USD 1 million, you can buy condo units for lower prices.
-Due to the influx of local and foreign investors, condo prices have increased much in Da Nang recently.
+While beach houses and luxury villas can sell for as much as USD 1 million, you can buy condo units for significantly lower prices.

 Can foreigners buy land in Da Nang?

 No, foreigners cannot buy land in Vietnam as it’s owned by the Vietnamese people and controlled by the government.

 Can foreigners buy commercial property in Da Nang?

 Foreign individuals cannot buy commercial property in Vietnam.
 To do so, you have to set up a local real estate trading company or a joint-venture with a local partner.